WesleyKelvy/To-do-list-Laravel-Flutter/README.md

 # To-Do List Application

-## Important: This project is a applying project for a internship vacancy!
+## Important: This project is an applying project for an internship vacancy!

 This is a **To-Do List** application built using **Flutter** for the frontend and a **Laravel** API backend with **MySQL** as the database.
 It allows users to manage tasks with functionalities like adding, editing, deleting, and marking tasks as complete.
 Additionally, the project uses **Docker** for containerization, making it easy to deploy the application.